Greg Mancz

-Gregory Brian Mancz (born April 23, 1992) is an American football center for the Buffalo Bills of the National Football League.
-He played college football at Toledo, where he was a four-year starter at several positions along the offensive line.
-He earned various All-American and All-MAC honors during his college career.
+Gregory Brian Mancz (born April 23, 1992) is an American former professional football player who was an offensive lineman in the National Football League (NFL) from 2015 to 2022, primarily with the Houston Texans.
+He was lightly recruited out of high school in 2010 and ended up playing college football for the Toledo Rockets of the University of Toledo, where he was a four-year starter at several positions along the offensive line.
+He earned various All-American and All-Mid-American Conference (MAC) honors during his college career.
 His senior season in 2014, he won the Vern Smith Leadership Award, which is given to the best player in the MAC.
-Mancz went undrafted in the 2015 NFL Draft and signed with the Texans shortly thereafter.
-Due to a season-ending injury to Nick Martin, Mancz was the Texans' starting center for the entire 2016 season.
+Mancz went undrafted in the 2015 NFL draft and signed with the Texans shortly thereafter.

+Due to a season-ending injury to Nick Martin, Mancz was the Texans' starting center for the entire 2016 season, becoming the first lineman in team history to start every game in a season.
+However, he mainly served in a backup role throughout the rest of his NFL career.
+Overall, Mancz played for the Texans from 2015 to 2020, the Miami Dolphins in 2021, the Buffalo Bills in 2022, and the Minnesota Vikings in 2022.
+He was also a member of the Baltimore Ravens and Cleveland Browns but did not appear in any games for either team.
+He was inducted into the University of Toledo's athletic hall of fame in 2020.

-Early years
+Early life

-Mancz was a two-year starter for the Anderson High School football team in Cincinnati, Ohio.
+Gregory Brian Mancz was born on April 23, 1992, in Cincinnati, Ohio.
+He played high school football at Anderson High School in Cincinnati and was a two-year starter.
 He played in the state championship game in 2007 and 2008, with Anderson High winning the title in 2007.
-He played right tackle his junior season in 2008 and left tackle his senior season in 2009.
+Mancz played right tackle his junior season in 2008 and left tackle his senior season in 2009.

-He earned First-team All-League, Second-team All-Southwest District and honorable mention All-State honors as a senior in 2009 as the team finished the season with a 12–1 record.
+He earned first-team All-League, second-team All-Southwest District and honorable mention All-State honors as a senior in 2009 as the team finished the season with a 12–1 record.
 He was team captain his senior year as well.
-He was also selected to play in the 2010 Ohio North-South All-Star Game and the 2010 Big 33 Classic.
+Mancz was also selected to play in the 2010 Ohio North-South All-Star Game and the 2010 Big 33 Classic.

 In the class of 2010, he was rated a two-star recruit by Scout.com and a three-star recruit by Rivals.com.
 He committed to Toledo in January 2010.
 He also had offers from Air Force and Ohio.